DarkCode01/is-adult/README.md

-> is-older is a simple library to Knows if is older or not by the birthday date.
+> is-adult is a simple library to Knows if is older or not by the birthday date.

 ### Install